iaroslav-ai/gan-evaluation-metric/README.md

 # Implementation of evaluation metric for GANs

+For example evaluation, run example.py.
+It requires numpy, theano and lasagne to be installed on your system.

 The code in the repository works as follows:

 1. An example dataset is generated, which contains paris of input / output, where numbers from 0 to 9 are inputs and number image from MNIST dataset as outputs.